agujral/Lending_Club_Dataset/README.md

 # Lending_Club_Dataset
-Decision Tree and Random Forest model were used to train and test the data set.
+Decision Tree and Random Forest model were used to train and test the data.
 Classification report and confusion matrix were used to evaluate the model

 For this project, I explored publicly available data from LendingClub.com